Let’s look at power racks for your garage gym.

 Better still, it has a lot of options for expansion – which is part of the fun of customizing your power rack.

-Rep Fitness are the “bang for the buck” champions of barbell equipment:
+Rep Fitness is the “bang for the buck” champion of barbell equipment:

 The Power Rack – What To Look For